 Nowadays, it is very easy to change the way we live.
-Imagine a hundred years ago, how big of a risk it was to even attempting to change your life.
-Today you can easily simulate how a new life would look like in a different country or culture.
+Imagine, a hundred years ago, how big of a risk it was to even attempt to change your life.
+Today, you can easily simulate how a new life would look like in a different country or culture.
 Obviously, the internet is the one that comes to all our minds.
 Is there something that Google stills does not know?
 Possibly not.

 We listed some of the most important factors to consider when you are looking for a change, for a new life.

-How to choose which country to live in in the next chapter of your life?
+How to choose which country to live in for the next chapter of your life?

 Another point that you always should keep in mind.
 If you know the place where you want to go has big cultural differences, you must expend some time investigating it.